aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

   * That callback runs our `mapStateToProps` and `mapDispatchToProps` functions.
 The return values of these funcitons are then merged and the resulting object is passed as new props to `BenchIndex`
-  * When `BenchIndex` these new props, it re-renders.
+  * When `BenchIndex` receives these new props, it re-renders.
 Phew!

 ---